 The Company's operations are subject to all of the risks normally incident to the exploration for and the development and operation of mineral properties.
 The Company has implemented comprehensive safety and environmental measures designed to comply with or exceed government regulations and ensure safe, reliable and efficient operations in all phases of its operations.
 The Company maintains liability and property insurance, where reasonably available, in such amounts it considers prudent.
 The Company may become subject to liability for hazards against which it cannot insure or which it may elect not to insure against because of high premium costs or other reasons.
-All of the Company's properties are still in the exploration or advanced exploration stage.
 Mineral exploration and exploitation involves a high degree of risk, which even a combination of experience, knowledge and careful evaluation may not be able to avoid.
 Few properties that are explored are ultimately developed into producing mines.
 Unusual or unexpected formations, formation pressures, fires, power outages, labour disruptions, flooding, explosions, tailings impoundment failures, cave-ins, landslides and the inability to obtain adequate machinery, equipment or labour are some of the risks involved in mineral exploration and exploitation activities.